Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_Robot_DH_parameters.md

 # Introduction

-There are different methods to describe a robot configuration.
-Following is described the most often used method by describing each joint with 4 parameters, called Denavit-Hartenberg parameters.
-To describe rotation and translation in all dimensions, 6 parameters are needed, so the DH parameters cannot describe all possibilities.
-For this reason, a different method to define all 6 parameters is implemented.
-The following explanation is valid for this enhancement as well, only adding Y translations and rotations in the middle.

-A visual tool to check the current configuration is currently in development.
-# Denavit-Hartenberg (DH) parameters
-Denavit-Hartenberg (DH) parameters are often used in robotics to describe properties of a specific robot setup like axis orientations, arm lenghts and other properties.
+Denavit-Hartenberg (DH) parameters are often used in robotics to describe the robot properties like axis orientations and arm lenghts.

 Denavit-Hartenberg is shortened to DH in the following document.
-RPY is shortened for roll-pitch-yaw, J stands for Jacobian matrix, the 4 DH parameters are called theta, d, alpha and a.
+The 4 DH parameters are called theta, d, alpha and a.
 DOF stands for degrees of freedom.

 The following images are based on [this Youtube video](https://www.youtube.com/watch?v=nwj0xR21ldo){target=_blank}
 The following 6 axis robot is used to explain the DH parameters: